-Open access is continuing to gain support as more research funders and policy-makers endorse this new model of publishing.
-Open access is entirely compatible with peer review, and all the major open access initiatives for scientific and scholarly literature insist on its importance.
-Just as authors of journal articles donate their labor, so do most journal editors and referees participating in peer review.
+Open access is continuing to gain support as more research funders and policy-makers endorse these new models of publishing.
+OA is entirely compatible with peer review, and all the major OA initiatives for scientific and scholarly literature insist on its importance.